NithishHM/searchAlgarithm/README.md

            //Add the match percent value with previous value(In this case zero).
              Match Percentage is calculated as follows

-            1.If Both Attributes MinBedroomRecquired and MaxBedroomRecquired present if(NoOfBedrooms>=MinBedroomsRecquired && NoOfBedrooms<=MaxBedrooms recquired)
+            1.If Both Attributes MinBedroomRecquired and MaxBedroomRecquired present.

+              if(NoOfBedrooms>=MinBedroomsRecquired && NoOfBedrooms<=MaxBedrooms recquired)
                 Add Full 20 Percentage;